mia-platform/documentation/docs/fast_data/create_projection.md

 * `Name`: name of the projection field;
 * `Type`: once of `String`, `Number`, `Boolean` or `Date`
-* `Cast function`: it shows the possible cast function to select for the specified data type;
+* `Cast function`: it shows the possible [Cast Function](cast_functions) to select for the specified data type;
 * `Required`: set the field as required, default to false;
 * `Nullable`: declare field as nullable, default to false.

 ### Indexes

-In the card `Indexes`, you could add indexes to the collection.
+In the card `Indexes`, you can add indexes to the collection.
 To learn more about crud indexes, [click here](/docs/runtime_suite/crud-service/overview_and_usage#indexes).
-Differently from the link, in this section the `Geo` index is not present.
+However, differently from Indexes that can be created on a normal CRUD, in this section the `Geo` index type is not available.

-An `_id` index is created as default and it is not deletable (and not visible in the table).
+An `_id` index is created by default and it is not deletable.

 ### Expose projections through API